richpeck/vat-mtd/README.md

 Copyrights owned by respective contributors.

-This is a technical demonstration.
-The code, and corresponding demo service, are provided "as-is" with no warranty.
+This is open source software.
+The code, and corresponding service, are provided "as-is" with no warranty.

 ---